casecode/node-proxy-injector/README.md

   `$ npi`

+  Note: You must create a .rc file in the local directory (`-c`) the first time you use the tool on a project.

 ## Command line options

   * `-u`, `--target-url` Specify url to proxy.
 Default currently set to http://jquery.com/ for example purposes